-All emergency blue phones are tested monthly to ensure that they work properly.
+All emergency blue phones and call stations are tested regularly to ensure that they work properly.
 A test of the loudspeaker emergency notification system is completed twice a year (Fall and Spring semesters).
 Residence halls perform evacuation drills at the start of each semester.
-Campuswide drills are performed annually in conjunction with earthquake, evacuation or lockdown exercises.
+Campus-wide drills are performed annually in conjunction with earthquake, evacuation or lockdown exercises.